Tuttotorna/mathematics-beyond-human-habit/README.md

 Humans usually write numbers in base 10.

 But base 10 is not the number itself.
-It is only one representational system among many.
+It is only one way to write numbers.

 The same symbol can mean different values in different bases: